The campus speed limit is 15 miles per hour.

 Parking at Notre Dame College is provided to all students, faculty, staff, and visitors free of charge.
 All persons may park in any legal spot on campus, provided it is not designated as Handicapped, Admissions, or otherwise reserved with the appropriate signage or painted markings.

 We ask that resident students park only in the parking lots directly contiguous to the residence halls, if possible.
-This will ensure commuter students, faculty, staff, and visitors can park reasonably close to the Administration Building.
+Residential students should leave their vehicles parked in their respective Residence Hall lot and walk to their respective destination or class and not drive to and from buildings on campus.
+This takes up valuable parking spots for commuting students and the commuting community at large.
 If you are going to park a vehicle on campus for an extended period of time, please ensure to periodically check the tire pressure and battery level.
 A vehicle that is not used for an extended period of time, especially during the winter months, will lose tire pressure and battery voltage.
 Remember, campus police does have tools to assist you should your tires go flat or battery die.

 All towed and impounded vehicles can be recovered by contacting: